Cheapest AEO Platform for Agencies in 2026

 Relixir: Mid-Price with an Auto-Publish Risk

-Relixir ($199-499/mo) is a YC-backed AEO platform that creates blog content and tracks 6 AI search engines.
-Its Basic plan ($199/mo) generates 5 articles per month.
-The Standard plan ($349/mo) generates 10.
-The Pro plan ($499/mo) generates 20 with human review.
+Relixir ($199-499/mo, Pro custom) is a YC-backed AEO platform that creates blog content and tracks 6 AI search engines, including Claude.
+Its Basic plan ($199/mo) generates 5 blogs plus refreshes per month.
+The Standard plan ($499/mo) generates 20 blogs plus refreshes.
+Relixir's genuine strength is speed: its autonomous "Rex" agent generates and publishes GEO content with embedded schema markup with little manual effort.

 Per-client cost analysis